 Further education does not suit everyone.
 We all learn differently and have different interests.
 There are many fields and professions that do not require a degree, though it can be harder to find information on them.
 Sometimes it can feel that there is only one way to success and it is normal to feel that pressure.
-However, the more careful you think about your options the happier you will be with your decision.
+However, the more you think about your options the happier you will be with your decision.
 You know yourself best and what is best for you.
 Do not feel pressured to take up a course or start training for the sake of it, or because your mates are doing it.
 You might have heard of FOMO before, the fear of missing out.
 It can happen when it feels like everyone is doing something in their life and you maybe do not know where to start.
-But rest assured, that the majority of people struggled in early adulthood and that trying and failing are normal parts of life.
+Rest assured, that the majority of people struggled in early adulthood and that trying and failing are normal parts of life.
 You do not need to know what it is you want to do – many people do not until later in life.
 Whatever your circumstances, there are lots of opportunities and options available to you.
 If you are unsure about what you want to do or where to start you should have a think about the things you are passionate about and start from there.
 If you are comfortable with your care experienced identity, there are lots of provisions and opportunities out there to support you and help you get ahead.

 What is available to you depends on your age, circumstances and local authority.
 If you're aged 16 to 19 and not currently in employment, education or training, you’re guaranteed an offer of a place in learning or training through the Scottish Government's Opportunities for All initiative.
 If you have ever been or are currently in care then you'll be supported up until the age of 26.
 You should also be supported with a pathways plan during this time to best support you in the next stage in your life – you can ask for this to be updated by your local authority so that it reflects what your needs and desires.